takertao2/threadychain/README.md

             sudo nano /etc/tor/torrc

-Now restart Tor and you should be safe.
+Restart Tor and you should be safe.

             service tor restart

-Now you should be able to find your own .onion link at ths directory inside the file 'hostname':
+You should be able to find your own .onion link at ths directory inside the file 'hostname':

                   /var/lib/tor/hidden_service

-Now you need to connect your node to our private network with
+Now connect your node to our private network with

             admin.addPeer(“OUR NODES”):